datatrail-jhu/02_googlecloud/manuscript/03_calendar.md

 ### Google Calendar quiz

+?1 TRUE or FAlSE: Sharing calendars is a feature of Google Calendar?

+A) TRUE
+b) FALSE

-?
-Is sharing calendars a feature of Google Calendar?
+?1 TRUE or FAlSE: Sharing calendars is *not* a feature of Google Calendar?

-a) No
+a) TRUE
-B) Yes
+B) FALSE

+?2 TRUE or FALSE: An event entered int your Google Calendar on your computer will be visible when you look at your Google Calendar on your phone.

+A) TRUE
+b) FALSE

-?
-If you're looking at your Google Calendar on your phone, will an event entered on your computer show up?
+?2 TRUE or FALSE: An event entered int your Google Calendar on your computer will *not* be visible when you look at your Google Calendar on your phone.

+a) TRUE
+B) FALSE

+?3 TRUE or FALSE: Reminders should be shut off immediately when using Google Calendars.

+a) TRUE
+B) FALSE

+?3 TRUE or FALSE: Reminders in Google Calendars should always be set at 5 minutes.

-a) No
+a) TRUE
-B) Yes
+B) FALSE

 {/quiz}